 - (i) If an SPP belongs to a regular Override or Broadcast AS, no Traffic Flow Id need be assigned or included by the SPP in the Correlation Id parameter. - (ii) If an SPP belongs to a regular Loadshare AS, a Traffic Flow Id is assigned and included in the Correlation Id parameter.
 The Traffic Flow Id Id assigned MUST unambiguously identify the traffic flow within the AS. - (iii) If an SPP belongs to a Load Selector [LOADSEL], a Traffic Flow Id is assigned and included in the Correlation Id parameter regardless of the Traffic Mode Type of the AS.
-The Traffic Flow Id assigned MUST unambiguously identify the the Load Selection within the AS.[7] - (iv) If an SPP belongs to a Load Group [LOADGRP], a Traffic Flow Id is assigned and included in the Correlation Id for a Loadshare AS or Load Group.
+The Traffic Flow Id assigned MUST unambiguously identify the Load Selection within the AS.<2> - (iv) If an SPP belongs to a Load Group [LOADGRP], a Traffic Flow Id is assigned and included in the Correlation Id for a Loadshare AS or Load Group.
 An assigned Traffic Flow Id MUST unambiguously identify the Load Selection within the AS.
-For a non-loadshare AS and Load Group, no Traffic Flow Id need be assigned or included in the Correlation Id parameter.[8]
+For a non-loadshare AS and Load Group, no Traffic Flow Id need be assigned or included in the Correlation Id parameter.<3> correlation number assigned within the traffic flow (see Section 4.1.2.1).